Approximately low-rank recovery from noisy and local measurements by convex program: Notations and preliminaries

+Indeed, $X \otimes Y$ is embedded into the set $B(X^*,Y^*)$ of all bilinear functions on $X^* \times Y^*$ or into the set $L(X^*,Y)$ of all linear operators from $X^*$ to $Y$ via an isomorphism.
+Particularly when $X$ and $Y$ are finite-dimensional, then the aforementioned inclusions become equality.
+More details are referred to the monographs by \citet{defant1992tensor} and by \citet{diestel2008metric}.

-A matrix $M \in \mathbb{R}^{m \times n}$ can be interpreted as the matrix representation of a linear operator from a vector space of dimension $n$ to another vector space of dimension $m$.
-We will also interpret as an element in the tensor product.
-The algebraic tensor product of two Banach spaces $X$ and $Y$, denoted by $X \otimes Y$, is a set of all finite sum of outer products of two vectors respectively from $X$ and $Y$.
-It is regarded as a vector space $L(X^*,Y)$, which consists of all linear operators from $X^*$ to another Banach space $Y$, where $X^*$ denotes the norm dual of $X$.
-There are various ways to define a norm on $X \otimes Y$.
+In this paper, we only consider the finite-dimensional case.
+Thus a matrix $M \in \mathbb{R}^{m \times n}$, as the matrix representation of a linear operator from a vector space of dimension $n$ to another vector space of dimension $m$, is interpreted as an element in the corresponding tensor product of vector spaces.